Chromosomal and Genetic Conditions

 - TE = tracheoesophageal fistula and esophageal atresia

-- L = limb, problems with arms and legs
+- L = limb, problems with the bones in the arms

 Tracheoesophageal Fistula and Esophageal Atresia Diagnosis

-Sometimes doctors are able to diagnose TEF/EA before your baby is born based on the results of a prenatal ultrasound.
+Sometimes doctors can diagnose TEF/EA before your baby is born based on the results of a prenatal ultrasound.
 Our Prenatal Diagnosis and Treatment Program can help your family and your obstetricians get ready for the birth and plan your baby’s care.

 After your baby is born, doctors diagnose TEF/EA by trying to insert a nasogastric tube (NG tube).
-The tube passes through the baby’s nose, down the esophagus and into the stomach.
+The tube is supposed to pass through the baby’s nose, down the esophagus and into the stomach.

-In children who have EA, the NG tube hits a blocked end, usually in the mid- chest.
-Doctors can see this on an X-ray.
+In children who have EA, the NG tube hits a blocked end, usually in the mid-chest.
+Doctors can see this blockage on an X-ray.
 Usually they need no other diagnostic test.

-In children who have both EA and TEF, the X-ray will also show gas in the baby's stomach.
-Because the esophagus has not formed properly, the only way gas can get into the stomach is through an abnormal channel.
-So, finding gas in the baby's stomach means the baby has a fistula.
+In children who have both EA and TEF, the X-ray also can show gas in the baby’s stomach.
+Because the esophagus has not formed properly, the only way gas can get into the stomach is through a fistula (the abnormal channel between the esophagus and trachea).
 Children who have only EA do not show gas in the stomach.